kawasaki/blktests/Documentation/running-tests.md

 device will be run.
 If `TEST_DEVS` is defined as a normal variable instead of an array, it will be converted to an array by splitting on whitespace.

+When you specify null_blk or scsi_debug devices as TEST_DEVS, the devices can be affected by test cases that prepare null_blk or scsi_debug by themselves.
+In this case, specify the -d option or set `DEVICE_ONLY` to not run such test cases.

 ### Excluding Tests